 The Leica ms50 is considered the world’s first multistation and can only be described in four words, smart, fast, better, and straightforward.
 The unit combines the total Station’s functionality in one instrument; you will also be able to find GNNS connectivity, 3D laser scanning, and digital imaging.

 Leica ms50 is still part of the Leica Nova Solution.
 Therefore, it contains an integrated data flow, which is straightforward; the total Station was built on the latest technology.
 Their services and support are accessible globally.

 - Power search allows quick finding of the target points

 Regarded as the most accurate of Total Stations, this Leica Nova TS60 is a piece of precise total station equipment with AutoHeight, Dynamic Lock, and Leica Captivate.

-Leica TS60 comes with the highest level of accuracy on stakeout tasks, measurement of structures and buildings, reference network and monitoring measurements, control of the slab track installations, and clearance surveys.
+Leica TS60 has the highest accuracy level on stakeout tasks, measurement of structures and buildings, reference network and monitoring measurements, control of the slab track installations, and clearance surveys.

 - It can be used when measuring buildings and structures